dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 planes (now assessed to be Su-24s – possibly ARM carriers?) are turning back towards their to bases.
 A few minutes later a stream of contacts is seen leaving the loitering northern bombers.
-The Backfires are retreating without firing a shot\!
+The Backfires are retreating without firing a shot!

 The admiral decides that this is a crucial turning point.
 The carrier group is currently fleeing south for the shelter of the Komatsu airbase,